ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Protocol Stack: A Protocol Stack is a set of Protocol Instances (including relevant application, security, transport, or Internet protocols) that are used together to establish connectivity or send and receive Messages.
 A single stack may be simple (a single transport protocol instance over IP), or complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport sub-flows).

-* System Policy: A Transport Service System Policy defines the algorithm it uses to take connection properties from the application, and determine how it will gather candidate paths and protocols ({{gathering}}) and race the candidates during establishment ({{racing}}).
+* System Policy: System Policy represents the input from an operating system or other global preferences that can constrain or influence how an implementation will gather candidate paths and protocols ({{gathering}}) and race the candidates during establishment ({{racing}}).
+Specific aspects of the System Policy may apply to all Connections, or only certain ones depending on the runtime context and properties of the Connection.

 * Cached State: Cached State is the state and history that the implementation keeps for each set of associated endpoints that have been used previously.
 This can include DNS results, TLS session state, previous success and quality of transport protocols over certain paths.